leoloveisme/veronika/brainstorming.md

 Girl opposite of the boy (not quiet and not a good sleeper) - black hair

 Once the breast-feeding phase was finished the children were in the custody of Eduard and the grandparents on both sides.

-When the second child will be born she'll travel ... who with? how? where?

 When the children will be off the breastfeeding she will travel alone and the children will stay with her and / or at times with Eduard's parents, but mostly with her parents.